 Active volcanism is restricted to the central and eastern sectors.
 At Lipari, the last eruption occurred about in 580 AD, whereas at Vulcano it dates to 1888-1890 AD (Mercalli 1907; Faraone 2002).
-Stromboli is characterised by a continuous mildly explosive strombolian activity.
-Fumaroles and hot springs characterise the submarine zone at Panarea (Chiodini et al. 2006; Capaccioni et al. 2007).
+Stromboli is characterised by a continuous

 There are several seamounts located in the Aeolian arc region, which form a sort of ring around the Marsili backarc basin.
-Data on dredged and cored samples indicate ages from 1.3 to less than 0.1 Ma, and dominant calcalkaline to shoshonitic compositions, with a few arc tholeiitic and OIB-type rocks (see Chap.
+Data on dredged and cored samples indicate ages from 1.3 to less than 0.1 Ma, and dominant calcalkaline to shoshonitic compositions, with a few arc tholeitic and OIB-type rocks (see Chap.
 12).